ibm-hyper-protect/linuxone-vsi-automation-samples/ibmcloud-vpnserver/README.md

 ## Destroy

 1. `ansible-playbook destroy.yml`
-   - Note: VPC and subnetwork will not be deleted - comment in last two tasks in [destroy.yml](destroy.yml) if you want them deleted.
+   - Note: The client-to-site VPN server (Beta), VPC and subnetwork, and Certificate Manager will not be deleted by default - adjust settings in [ansible settings](group_vars/all.yml) if you want them deleted.